 As with all financial products, FX quotes include a "bid" and "ask".
 The "bid" is the price at which a market maker is willing to buy (clients sell) while the "ask" is where the market maker will sell (clients buy) the currency pair.
 The difference between the bid and the ask prices is referred to as the spread.
 In the wholesale market, currencies are quoted using five significant numbers, with the last placeholder called a point or a pip.
 In spot FX, like any traded instrument, there is an immediate cost in establishing a position.
 For example, EUR/USD may be bid at 1.3150 and ask at 1.3153, this three-pip spread defines the trader's cost, which can be recovered with a favourable currency move in the market.

-By quoting both the bid and ask in real time, ICM Capital ensures that traders always receive a fair price on all transactions.
+By quoting both the bid and ask in real time, ICM Capital aims to ensure that traders always receive a fair price on all transactions.

 Forex markets use the same terms to express market positioning as most other financial markets.
 But because currency trading involves simultaneous buying and selling, being clear on the terms helps — especially if you are totally new to financial market trading.